 It was previously reported that drivers could be exempt from fines during snowfall.

-The accident occurred in the village of Yanishpol.
-This was reported by the Telegram channel…
+The incident occurred on Okruzhny Proezd.
+This was reported by the Mash Telegram channel.“At that…